 A dog sledding trip to Russia is for the truly bold, as there is a good chance your trip will take you through Siberia.
 Fear not because the beauty of the deep winter is something everyone should experience at least once.

 You’re coming here to take in Abisko National Park and all of its natural wonder.
 Fun fact: The park was originally established as a reminiscence for scientific research.

 Head to the northernmost town in Sweden for an unforgettable dog sledding trip.
 There’s a chance you could see more moose than people!

-The UK may not be Huskies natural habitat but it doesn’t mean they don’t love running here!
-Enjoy the seemingly endless country-side and rolling hills as snow may not actually be necessary for your trip!
+The UK may not be Husky's natural habitat but it doesn’t mean they don’t run here!
+Enjoy the seemingly endless countryside and rolling hills as snow may not actually be necessary for your trip!

 Just outside the adventure capital of the world – Queenstown – you can find some great sled dog teams.
 From novice to pro all are welcome for this rush through the mountains.